Mustafa-Ali-iitb/job-analyser/README.md

 ### Common Issues

 1. **MongoDB Connection Error**
-   - Ensure MongoDB is running: `docker-compose up mongodb`
+   - If using local MongoDB: Check if MongoDB container is running
-   - Check connection string in `.env` file
+   - If using external MongoDB: Verify connection string in `.env` file
    - Verify MongoDB credentials

 2. **Port Already in Use**